 When considering petitioning for guardianship, ask: What was the precipitating factor?
 What is the proposed ward's daily routine?
-What are the specific functional limitations which have caused the client to consider guardianship for the proposed ward?
-Ask whether the disabled person, any family members, service providers or others are opposed to the guardianship and, if so, why.
+What are the specific functional limitations which have caused the client to consider guardianship?
+Ask whether the person with disabilities, any family members, service providers or others are opposed to the guardianship and, if so, why.

 Consider alternatives to guardianship including no fiduciary arrangement at all, powers of attorney, trusts, or conservatorship (RSA 464-A:13-20).
-Depending upon the nature of the disability, other possible alternatives to guardianship, if available and sufficient for the ward's needs, include under RSA 464-A:2: visiting nurses, homemakers, home health aides, adult day care and multipurpose senior citizen centers, representative and protective payees and residential care facilities.
+Depending upon the nature of the disability, other possible alternatives to guardianship, if available and sufficient, including under RSA 464-A:2: visiting nurses, homemakers, home health aides, adult day care and multipurpose senior citizen centers, representative and protective payees and residential care facilities.

 The petition needs to show a pattern of specific factual allegations which prove the need for a guardianship, beyond a reasonable doubt.
 Under RSA 464-A:2 XI: “Isolated instances of simple negligence or improvidence, lack of resources or any act, occurrence or statement if that act, occurrence or statement is the product of an informed judgment shall not constitute evidence of inability to provide for personal needs or to manage property.”

 Discuss and decide who should be the proposed guardian.
 It is possible to request a sole guardian, a co-guardianship arrangement or a divided duty guardianship arrangement.
 An example of a divided duty guardianship arrangement would be to have one person as guardian over the person and another person as guardian over the estate.
 A co-guardianship would involve two people serving together as co-guardians over the person, or over the estate, or both person and estate.
-A co-guardianship might involve the two parents, or a parent and sibling, or a spouse and adult child, or a family member together with a public guardian under RSA 547-B. It is not a good idea to have more people serve as co-guardians than can easily join together to make a decision.
+A co-guardianship might involve the two parents, or a parent and sibling, or a spouse and adult child.
+It is not a good idea to have more people serve as co-guardians than can easily join together to make a decision.
 Also, check to determine whether a proposed guardian or co-guardian has a conflict of interest under RSA 464-A:10 .